 - Community Development Block Grant-Disaster Recovery (CDBG-DR): Like the CDBG Program, these funds are administered by HUD, but are designated to assist with disaster recovery in areas impacted by presidentially declared disaster events.
-The grant funds can differ from the traditional CDBG Program by providing greater flexibility to recipients to enact projects, though all projects must comply with HUD requirements. - Community Development Block Grant-Mitigation (CDBG-MIT): HUD administered grant program designed to provide eligible grantees and subgrantees the opportunity to carry out strategic and high-impact activities to mitigate disaster risks and reduce future losses. - Covered Project: An infrastructure project having a total project cost of \$100 million or more, with at least \$50 million of such funding from a CDBG source. - Davis-Bacon Wage Requirements: The Davis Bacon and Related Acts (DBRA) requires all contractors and subcontractors performing work on federal construction contracts or federally assisted contracts more than \$2,000 to pay their laborers and mechanics not less than the prevailing wage and fringe benefits for corresponding classes of laborers and mechanics employed on similar projects in the area.
-The prevailing wage rates and fringe benefits are determined by the Secretary of the U.S. Department of Labor for inclusion in covered contracts. - Department of Housing and Urban Development (HUD): Federal department through which CDBG, CDBG-DR, and CDBG-MIT funds are distributed to recipients. - Duplication of Benefits (DOB): Financial assistance available to or received from another source that is provided for the same purpose as CDBG-MIT funds. - Environmental Review: A permanent set of files containing all documentation pertaining to the environmental review compliance procedures conducted and environmental clearance documents. - Environmental and Historic Preservation (EHP): A condition of Hazard Mitigation Assistance (HMA) grants is the requirement to comply with all applicable environmental and historic preservation laws and regulations.
+The grant funds can differ from the traditional CDBG Program by providing greater flexibility to recipients to enact projects, however it is essential that all projects comply with HUD requirements. - Community Development Block Grant-Mitigation (CDBG-MIT): HUD administered grant program designed to provide eligible grantees and subgrantees the opportunity to carry out strategic and high-impact activities to mitigate disaster risks and reduce future losses. - Covered Project: An infrastructure project having a total project cost of \$100 million or more, with at least \$50 million of such funding from a CDBG source. - Davis-Bacon Wage Requirements: The Davis Bacon and Related Acts (DBRA) requires all contractors and subcontractors performing work on federally funded or assisted contracts in excess of \$2,000 to pay their laborers and mechanics not less than the prevailing wage and fringe benefits for corresponding classes of laborers and mechanics employed on similar projects in the area.
+The prevailing wage rates and fringe benefits are determined by the Secretary of the U.S. Department of Labor for inclusion in covered contracts. - Department of Housing and Urban Development (HUD): Federal department through which CDBG, CDBG-DR, and CDBG-MIT funds are distributed to recipients. - Duplication of Benefits (DOB): Financial assistance available to or received from another source that is provided for the same purpose as CDBG-MIT funds. - Environmental Review Record (ERR): A permanent set of files containing all documentation pertaining to the environmental review compliance procedures conducted and environmental clearance documents. - Environmental and Historic Preservation (EHP): Hazard Mitigation Assistance (HMA) grants must comply with all applicable environmental and historic preservation laws and regulations.
 Consequently, all HMA grants must undergo an environmental planning and historic preservation (EHP) review.
 This process ensures that federal grant funds are used in a manner consistent with federal laws pertaining to the environment and historic preservation, as well as consideration of the effects to, and protection and enhancement of, natural and cultural resources.